systerel/S2OPC/README.md

   - RegisterServer2 service
   - RegisterNodes service
   - Only if compiled with WITH_NANO_EXTENDED set to 1:
-    - Subscription services (simplified: no monitoredItems filters or deletion, no subscription transfer)
+    - Subscription and MonitoredItem services (except TransferSubscriptions and SetTriggering)
   - Only if compiled with WITH_NANO_EXTENDED and SOPC_HAS_NODE_MANAGEMENT_SERVICES set to 1:
     - AddNodes service (simplified: variable node only, no NodeId generation, simplified checks on ReferenceType/Type definition, single node added only without automated generation based on type)